rzarajczyk/rzarajczyk.github.io/ubuntu-setup.md

 ## Background effects in MS Teams Linux

-For some reason the MS Teams desktop client in Linux doesn't support backgrouind effects.
-The same applies do web client in Firefox.
+For some reason the MS Teams desktop client in Linux doesn't support background effects.
+The same applies to web client in Firefox.
 But the web client in Chrome does support them!
 So **simply use Chrome for Teams!**

 ## OpenJDK 17, Docker, git installation + command line tools
 ```shell